oleaamot/nikita-noark5-core/README.md

 # nikita-noark5-core
 ABOUT:
 This is an open source Noark 5v4 core.
-The core is under development and should be seen as a alpha product until releases closer to 0.6.
-Please note that this version is 0.0.1-alpha and has been published to just show that the codebase exists and to give you an idea of where the project is going.
+The core is very much under development and should be seen as a alpha product until releases closer to 0.6.
+The current version is 0.1 and has implemented the arkivstruktur interface of Noark 5v4.

 INSTALL: